MinecraftForge/Documentation/docs/rendering/modelextensions/transforms.md

 Custom model loaders are given these transforms combined with the [blockstate] transforms or [display transforms][displaytransform] in the form of a `ModelState` in `IGeometryLoader#bake()` and are free to ignore them.

-The root transforms can be specified in four formats:
+The root transforms can be specified in two formats:

-1. A string referring to a default value (currently only supports the value `"identity"`)
-2. A JSON object containing a singular `matrix` entry containing a raw transformation matrix in the form of a nested JSON array with the last row omitted (3*4 matrix, row major order).
+1. A JSON object containing a singular `matrix` entry containing a raw transformation matrix in the form of a nested JSON array with the last row omitted (3*4 matrix, row major order).
 Example to demonstrate the structure:
    ```js
    "transform": {
        "matrix": [